atomjump/loop-server-p2p/README.md

 The server is responsible for balancing the load across each peer, and adapting this for busy forums, inviting new peers in when necessary to forums.

+Create user requests are shared to all nodes, and the user database is complete on all nodes.